 Job Title Research Support Assistant, Vertebrate Genome Laboratory

 Laboratory / Department Vertebrate Genome Laboratory

 Our Vertebrate Genome Laboratory conducts research and services for individual and large vertebrate genome projects such as the Vertebrate Genomes project (VGP/G10K) that aims to sequence high quality genomes for all 66,000 vertebrate species on the planet. https://vertebrategenomesproject.org/.

-Reporting to the Director of the Vertebrate Genome Laboratory (VGL), the Research Support Assistant will be responsible for performing a variety of complex technical duties involved in assisting with and conducting laboratory procedures in support of the VGL.
-The Research Support Assistant will assist in the daily operation of a Next-Generation Sequencing laboratory and conduct operation and maintenance of the instruments independently.
-Responsibilities also include preparing and processing samples submitted by collaborators and users for various types of DNA sequencing, including Hi-C, as well as managing laboratory inventory, maintaining equipment, and ensuring laboratory compliance.
+Reporting to the Vertebrate Genome Laboratory (VGL) Director, the Research Support Assistant will be responsible for performing a variety of complex technical duties involved in assisting with and conducting laboratory procedures in support of the VGL.
+The Research Support Assistant will assist in the daily operation of a Next-Generation Sequencing laboratory and perform operation and maintenance of the instruments independently.
+Responsibilities also include preparing and processing samples submitted by collaborators and users for various types of DNA sequencing, including Hi-C, managing laboratory inventory, maintaining equipment, and ensuring laboratory compliance.

 The Rockefeller University is an Equal Opportunity Employer - Minorities/Women/Disabled/Veterans